Amir Sultan Tarar

-"Colonel Imam" as Tarar was also known, was a commando-guerrilla warfare specialist, and trained Mullah Omar and other Taliban factions and leaders.
+"Colonel Imam," as Tarar was also known, was a commando-guerrilla warfare specialist, trained Mullah Omar and other Taliban factions and leaders.
 Colonel Imam remained active in Afghanistan's civil war until the 2001 United States led War on Terrorism, and supported the Taliban publicly through media.

 Tarar was kidnapped along with fellow ISI officer Khalid Khawaja and British journalist Asad Qureshi and Qureshi's driver Rustam Khan on 26 March 2010.
 Khawaja was killed a month later.
 Qureshi and Khan were released in September 2010.
 Amir Sultan Tarar was killed in January 2011.

 Education and military career

 Amir Sultan Tarar was a graduate from the PMA and from Fort Bragg.
 After he graduated from the Pakistan Military Academy, he joined the Pakistan Army's 15th Frontier Force Regiment as 2nd Lieutenant.
 Amir Sultan Tarar was sent to the United States in 1974, and was trained among the United States Army Special Forces.
 Upon his graduation from the Special Forces School, Amir Sultan Tarar was awarded the American Green beret by his training commander.
 Following his return to Pakistan, Amir Sultan Tarar joined the Special Service Group (SSG).
 In the 1980s, he participated in the Soviet–Afghan War.
 Colonel Imam, as he became known, was increasingly involved in Afghanistan's politics even after the Soviet withdrawal from Afghanistan.
 After the Soviet–Afghan War, Colonel Imam supported and trained Taliban fighters independently.
 It was alleged even in the 2000s that he still independently supported the Taliban independence movement in Afghanistan.
 He was a disciple of Ameer Muhammad Akram Awan, the current sheikh of silsila Naqshbandia Owaisia.